mth47/espclock/README.md

 *		Execute Blynk only after the server connection has been established
 *		Blynk and NTP reconnect after WLAN outage
 *		Clock Display fix in case of disconnected WLAN
-*		One common define for Small Clock
+*		One common define for Small/Big Clock
+*       Half To/Past Display fix
+*       Reads older config file versions w/o cores :)
+*       Wrong day/night switch at certain conditions

 ### **Note:**
 		Without WLAN available during start-up an Access Point and the Configuration WebServer are started.